iejMac/iejmac.github.io/_posts/2025-03-26-alignments.markdown

 </div>

 ## What Impacts Alignment?
-It’s not a silly assumption that the alignment is constant and increases after training has sufficiently warmed up.
+It’s not a unreasonable to assume that the alignment is constant and increases after training has sufficiently warmed up.
 To visualize this we can look at some simple math:

 <div align="center">
   <img src="/assets/alignments/alignment_creation.png" width="500"/>